Counselling

 “Jamie is kind, non-judgmental, and supportive.
 I’ve had previous therapists who were very neutral and passive—which I understand, but it can feel frustrating.
 I like that Jamie responds and validates my feelings, and even expresses his own opinion, and at the same time he always checks in with me that his observations are accurate.
 (They are!)”

 Sessions are online via Google Meet or in person at my therapy room in Paisley.
-Sessions last for an hour, cost £50 and there’s no limit on the amount of time we can work for.
+Sessions last about an hour, cost £60 and there’s no limit on the amount of time we can work for.